Akshan03/Web-Analysis-Agentic-AI/README.md

 - Add support for more advanced transformer models like GPT-4 or LLaMA for better answers.
 - Enhance the UI with more interactive elements like charts or tooltips.
 - Deploy the app to a cloud service like AWS, Heroku, or Google Cloud for broader access.
+- Reading and analysing PDFs using this Agentic RAG.

 ---